 To do that, follow the appropriate instructions below to connect with a different URL which is pre-configured as option number two (2) in the Junos Pulse download, which will send all Internet traffic over the Remote Access - VPN.

 When off campus, a VPN connection is no longer required to use Outlook to connect to the Exchange server.
 Thus, in Mac OS, use Outlook 2011 as normal.
 However, in Windows you must configure the Outlook Anywhere feature to connect to the Exchange server when away from the office.
-To configure Outlook Anywhere, follow the instructions at Configuring Outlook Anywhere for Exchange in Outlook 2007 or Configuring Outlook Anywhere for Exchange in Outlook 2010 / 2013.
+To configure Outlook Anywhere, follow the instructions at Configuring Outlook Anywhere for Exchange in Outlook 2007 / 2010 / 2013.

 To view the IP addresses that the remote access - VPN uses, see the IP Addresses at Virginia Tech page.

 If you are unable to connect to Virginia Tech online library resources or other Web pages, try using connection option number 2 by following the instructions at Cannot Access Web Pages when Using Junos Pulse with Remote Access - VPN.

 If you leave your computer or device connected to the remote access - VPN for a long time, you may receive a prompt to reconnect.
 For more information, see Pulse Connection Will Time Out Message when Connected to the Remote Access - VPN with Junos Pulse.